johnnyb/ntag424-java/README.md

 To install, just copy the JAR built in the previous section into your JAR folder.
 For an Android project, this is usually in the `app/libs` directory.

+## Example Android project

+The `examples` directory has an Android project that uses this library.
+It contains a built jar, but, if it ineeds updating, you can run `./copyjar.sh` out of that directory after doing an `mvn clean install` in the main directory to copy the new version in.

 ## Usage

 The intended usage of this library is within an Android project, though it is written so that it could be used with non-Android NFC hardware.